MattBixley/eri-support-docs/docs/Using_eRI/Running_Jobs_on_eRI/Slurm_Interactive_Sessions.md

-If you want to do this automatically every working day and you have a consistent element that you use in the name of all your interactive jobs, you can set up cron jobs on Māui, Mahuika and/or Māui-ancil login nodes.
+If you want to do this automatically every working day and you have a consistent element that you use in the name of all your interactive jobs, you can set up cron jobs on the eRI login nodes.
 This is left as an exercise for the reader, having regard to the
 following: